jtrugman/EE553-HW/README.md

 # EE553-HW
-Homework & Final Exam Prep for Graduate Level C++ Course at Stevens - Recieved Grade of 98% on Final Exam
+Homework & Final Exam Practice for Graduate Level C++ Course at Stevens

+Recieved Grade of 98% on Final Exam